SPARC-X/SPARC-X-API/README.md

 support of SPARC file formats to the `ase` cli tools.
 Simple replace `ase [subcommand] [args]` with `sparc-ase [subcommand] [args]` to access your SPARC bundle files as you would use for other file formats.
+As an example, use `sparc-ase gui path/to/your/bundle.sparc` for the visualization of atomistic structures.
+Depending on the file contents, either single atoms or multiple images will be displayed.

 Below is a screenshot showing the usage of `sparc-ase gui` to visualize a short [MD trajectory](tests/outputs/NH3_sort_lbfgs_opt.sparc).